llamdodev/cv-challenge/README.md

 The goal of this challenge is to tag / reorder / prune nodes from the view hierarchy programmatically so that the representation of the nodes after processing is consistent with the visual representation.

+## Notes

+The way we currently solve for this is to detect elements as visible (meaning they "own" some pixels on the screen), and mark all elements that are declared AFTER in the view hierarchy to be considered "transparent".